dmgatti/SingleCellRNAseq/_episodes/07-Analyzing-Your-Data.md

 try to reproduce -- as best you can -- one of the main figures from the paper.

+> DAS take a crack at writing this up.

+> DMG will then go over it with a less details-embedded perspective

 > DMG & DAS: Change filtering parameters based on mito content & num reads.

 > DMG & DAS: Add text to tell students to adjust number of variable genes,